 - Easy to collect a referral in addition to feedback — after a survey is completed by email, retailers then have the option to ask and incentivize promoters to refer their friends or family to their company by integrating a tool like FriendBuy with their CX platform.

-Distributing CX surveys by link is by far the most flexible method of delivery in that you can add a survey link to almost any customer touchpoint, both physically and digitally.
+Distributing CX surveys by link is by far the most flexible method of contact-free delivery in that you can add a survey link to almost any customer touchpoint, both physically and digitally.
 For retail stores, survey links are usually added to things like receipts, posters, or in-store displays.
 While this is in fact a viable way to distribute a survey, some retail customers may find typing a link on a receipt and pulling up a corresponding landing page to give feedback too much effort.

 Tying your survey link to a QR code, however, can make your survey more accessible.
 By using a QR code, retail customers can use their smartphones to scan the code and instantly pull up your business’s survey.
 Pair that accessibility with some incentives and customers will be inclined to leave feedback at the point of sale or shortly after.

-Measuring CX delivered by employees
+Measuring retail customer experience delivered by employees

 Employees are the backbone of the retail industry.
 Whether your brand operates entirely online, or with a combination of digital and physical marketplaces, the human element of retail is essential for success.